Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

     }
 	````

-1. Now, open the **socketio.js** file you created in the previous section and add the following code snippet at the beggining of the file.
+1. Now, open the **socketio.js** file you created in the previous section and add the following code snippet at the beginning of the file.

 	(Code Snippet - _BuildingTheBackend-DocDBInitialization_)